 Design is hard.
 And it matters – a lot.
 A lot of people can spot a good looking website, but have a harder time figuring out how to get there.
 Using a template for a foundation and then customizing it is a good way to get the site you want without paying for a custom design.

 On this point, Squarespace shines.
 Their platform is all about design (their tagline is “Build It Beautiful) and you can tell.
-The front and backend looks and feels beautiful.
+The front and backends look and feel beautiful.

 Squarespace has a diverse set of templates that are built so that they do become unique with some photography and color scheming.